 Also hidden near the lighthouse is a radar bunker built by the US Army to protect the Australian coastline from invasion during the Second World War.

-When turning off the Great Ocean Road, keep an eye out for koala bears high up in the tall eucalyptus trees along Lighthouse Road.
-The beautiful road cuts through a spectacular and constantly changing rural landscape before reaching Cape Otway lighthouse.
+When turning off the Great Ocean Road, to drive towards Cape Otway lighthouse, keep an eye out for koala bears high up in the tall eucalyptus trees along Lighthouse Road.
+This beautiful road cuts through a spectacular and constantly changing rural landscape before reaching the lighthouse.

 When the Great Ocean Road eventually rejoins the ocean it does so in spectacular style.